 In it, he outlined how GDIT consolidated the data from 23 tools into a single clean data lake, drastically reducing the time it takes to understand complex, multi-cloud problems and then find and implement automated solutions.
 The ability to run this type of in-depth analysis has helped GDIT move beyond a break-fix model, and towards one of preventative maintenance, reducing mean-time-to-resolution from four hours to just 15 minutes.

-If you’d like to learn more about how SL1 can help organizations grapple with the multi-cloud world, I encourage you to join our Oct.
-3 webinar to hear from GDIT’s Gary Slebrch first hand on how they approached the problem.
-You can register here.
+If you’d like to learn more about how SL1 can help organizations grapple with the multi-cloud world, I encourage you to watch this webinar>.